 The area was redeveloped and landscaped as part of the extensive renovations undertaken to restore the Commissariat Store between 1978 and 1981.
 A new set of stairs was built and most of a wall which predated 1838 was replaced although one section of the original wall was left adjacent to the former State Library driveway next door.

-As part of the world-wide celebration of the 75th anniversary of the Girl Guides movement, Queensland Guides raised money for a flagpole to be erected in Miller Park on 22 February 1986 as lasting tribute to the pioneers of the Guiding movement.
+As part of the world-wide celebration of the 75th anniversary of the Girl Guides movement, Queensland Guides raised money for a flagpole to be erected in Miller Park on 22 February 1986 as a lasting tribute to the pioneers of the Guiding movement.

 The stairs through Miller Park are still used by those wishing to access Queen’s Wharf Road from William Street.